arnavaidya/Web-Application-Testing-Checklist/README.md

 3) Check that credentials are only delivered over HTTPS

+   - Check thst the login page only loads over 'https' and not 'http'.

 4) Check that the login form is delivered over HTTPS

 5) Check that session tokens are only delivered over HTTPS